fivexl/website/content/blog/container-hardening-guide/index.md

             image: ghcr.io/fivexl/${{ matrix.config.image }}:${{ github.sha }}
             args: --severity-threshold=high --file=${{ matrix.config.dockerfile }}
     ```

-### Stage 2.
-Build Level

-This set of recommendations is simple to complete and can be performed within a workday.
-It mostly focuses on adjusting the Docker Image.
-Here are some initiatives, categorized from simple to complex.

-1.  **Use verified images**.
+2.  **Use verified images**.
 Before downloading some random docker image, ensure its creator is real and reliable: check the official site, etc. This way, you can eliminate the risk of downloading an image with malicious code.
 Additionally, some image distributors, like Distroless, offer the opportunity to verify the image's integrity using tools such as cosign.
 If there is a link to GitHub that contains sources of the image then inspect the source.
 Another possible precaution might be to fork/copy the source repo and build the image yourself.
-This way you make sure that you get what you see and nother else is injected along the way.
+This way, you make sure that you get what you see and nothing else is injected along the way.
 However, in this case, you would need to have automation to pull the latest source code changes to your copy/fork.

+3. **Use Multi-Stage Builds**: [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) are an effective way to enhance container security by discarding build history.
+In the first stage, you can use any verified image with specific dependencies to build your binary application.
+For the second stage, opt for a base image that is either a scratch image or a minimal distroless image.
+This strategy ensures that your final Docker image is free of unnecessary data and potential secrets.
+To execute this, copy only the compiled application and essential runtime files from the first stage into the second stage, effectively leaving out any sensitive information, such as temporary credentials, used in the first stage.
+At the end of the blog post, you can find an example of a multi-stage build for a Python application.

-2.  **Use copy, instead of add a docker image**.
+4.  **Use copy, instead of add a docker image**.
+ADD command is much more capable compared to COPY and you unintentionally could compromise your image.
+With great power comes great responsibility.
+Read more details [here](https://www.redswitches.com/blog/docker-add-vs-copy/).
     ```dockerfile
     # https://github.com/fivexl/secure-container-image/blob/main/Dockerfile.base#L43
     # Copy necessary files from loader image to runtime image